hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 * Keystone Crescent (51.531825, -0.120135) - a charming bit of old London.
 * [Wellcome Collection](https://wellcomecollection.org/whats-on)
 * [Canopy market](https://www.realfoodfestival.sites.k-hosting.co.uk/our_work/canopy-market/) (Fri-Sun) and [Real Food Market](https://www.realfoodfestival.sites.k-hosting.co.uk/our_work/real-food-market/) (Tue-Fri).
 Pastries and sourdough from [Little Bread Pedlar](https://www.lbpedlar.com/) are great.
-* Mestizo - awesome Mexican grocery shop near King's Cross.
+* Mestizo - Mexican grocery shop near King's Cross.
 Their restaurant next door has an authentic menu (in writing), but the food lacks flavour and quality.
 * [The Rooftop at The Standard](https://www.standardhotels.com/london/features/the-rooftop-bar-standard-london) - overpriced drinks are totally worth it on a warm sunny evening, as this bar has a unique view of the beautiful St Pancras Station.
 * [Crypt Gallery](http://cryptgallery.org/) - an atmospheric gallery worth visiting, no matter what the exhibition is.